 Often these walks result in musical ideas or visual images that are then allowed to grow and change until they develop into a new visual or musical idea.
-A walk is a line and like a drawn line, it changes its character and the mood of the walker.
+A walk is a line and like a drawn line, as it progresses, it changes its character and the response of the walker.

 Damian likes to highlight small, often insignificant features

-His “Paths of Desire” series shows a new, synaesthesic approach
+His “Paths of Desire” series shows a synaesthesic approach

-to colour, with a looser approach to composition.
+to colour, and a looser approach to composition.

-Some new works also incorporate text around the edges.
+Some new works also incorporate text around the edges, using

 his songwriting skills.
 Soundscapes written on the Dulcimer are a

 further dimension and can be integrated into his exhibitions.

 The “Something to say” CD links with paintings with text

 MEET THE ARTIST: East Lambrook Manor Gallery May 29th 2-3pm Free